I think I may be addicted to post-it notes.

 So why do I have all these notes around that I hardly ever bother to read before tossing each week?

-I have a HORRIBLE memory.
+Well, for one thing I think it’s just a habit, but the main reason is because I have a HORRIBLE memory.
 Seriously… It’s so bad, my friends call me Goldfish.

-But, if I write things down, it sticks.
+Thankfully (or not depending on if you ask the trees), if I write things down, it sticks.
 There is something about taking the time to write it out that makes it almost impossible for me to forget.
 Not to say that it never happens, but it’s a rarity that I write something down and can’t recall it almost verbatim later.
 (Despite the fact that my notes are far from verbatim of anything.)

 And I ‘m not alone… I found an article at pbs.org that references a study done regarding students taking notes by either writing them out or by using a tablet or laptop.
 The students that used a pen and paper retained more information.

 So now I have scientific evidence that says I don’t need to stop writing notes to myself.
-Although, according to the above-reference article, I may just be using the study to justify my hoarding tendencies… hmmmm….
+Although, according to the above-referenced article, I may just be using the study to justify my hoarding tendencies… hmmmm….